-Please contact our grant coordinator, Fred Balzac, at firstname.lastname@example.org with any questions about the Statwide Community Regrant (SCR) program and to request a copy of materials such as the blank Excel budget forms required to be included in all SCR applications and the final report for each grant-funded project.
+Please contact our grant coordinator, Fred Balzac, at firstname.lastname@example.org with any questions about the Statwide Community Regrants (SCR) program and to request a copy of materials such as the blank Excel budget forms required to be included in all SCR applications and the final report for each grant-funded project.

 All grant applications must be submitted electronically through our online application system at the Adirondack Lakes Center for the Arts Submittable site.
-The application window for the 2022 SCR Community Arts, Arts Education, and Individual Artist grants will open several weeks in advance of the deadline, which will be Tuesday, March 28, 2023 at 11:59 pm.
+The application window for the 2023 SCR Community Arts, Arts Education, and Individual Artist grants will open several weeks in advance of the deadline, which will be Tuesday, March 28, 2023 at 11:59 pm.

 For technical questions about Submittable, please contact its technical-support team directly: